 Dire Straits.
 Bad times.
-Arts related nonprofits need to solicit donations for gifts and apply for grants.
-Organizations that can, need to earn as much as possible.
-But remember that all nonprofits have access to the third resource.
+Funds that were meant to be there suddenly are unavailable.
+Normally, nonprofit organizations simply need to solicit donations for gifts and apply for grants.
+Or use their services to earn as much as possible.
+But all nonprofits have access to the third resource.
 Namely, fully secured borrowing from a local bank.

-While there is considerable interest in various types of loans, including from the Small Business Administration (SBA) it is vital to carefully question whether these types of loans are appropriate or timely enough to meet the needs of arts organizations.
-In this manual, we will demonstrate how to obtain fully secured credit, loans which are particularly well suited to arts organizations in the midst of the Covid 19 crisis.
+While there is considerable interest in various types of loans, especially in hard times from well-meaning philanthropic institutions or donors, it is vital to carefully question whether these types of loans are appropriate or timely enough to meet the needs of your organization.
+In this manual, we will demonstrate how to obtain fully secured credit from your bank.
+These loans which are particularly well suited to nonprofit organizations in the midst of the current crisis.
 Fully secured borrowing is a loan from a bank that has been matched dollar for dollar with creditholder's assets.
 The major advantages of this type of loan are:

-- It is universally available from local banks. - It is fast, since most the bureaucratic authorizations are missing. - It allows audience members and other supporters to help in a significant way in addition to their donations. - It puts control in the hands of the arts organization, not the lender. - It is a long-term solution, since established credit can be used over and over.
+- It is universally available from local banks. - It is fast, since most the bureaucratic authorizations are missing. - It allows your supporters to help in a significant way in addition to their donations. - It puts control in the hands of your nonprofit organization, not the lender. - It is a long-term solution, since established credit can be used over and over.